Posted on

 View PayPal subscriptions quickly

-Once you have connected your PayPal account to Putler, it will help you view all your PayPal subscriptions in one place.
+Once you connect your PayPal account to Putler, you can view all your PayPal subscriptions in one place.
 You can easily search for any subscription using Putler’s intuitive search, saving a ton of time.

 Manage PayPal subscriptions more securely